 Rather than provide merely hypothetical suggestions, we pulled together a list of some marketing leaders who are already knocking it out of the park with some of 2019’s hottest marketing trends.
 They each stand out for their attention to things like customer experience, content marketing strategy, and video content.

 Glossier redefines simplicity with their makeup and skincare products as well as their no-fuss online presence.
-Since their beginnings in 2010, Glossier has created a socially driven beauty brand with a well-established identity and voice.
+Since its beginnings in 2010, Glossier has created a socially driven beauty brand with a well-established identity and voice.
 When it comes to brands slam dunking the e-commerce game, Glossier is the gold standard.

 If you’re looking for a company that’s not afraid to get active (literally and figuratively) look no further than Allbirds.
 They pioneered truly sustainable fashion with an entirely new category of shoes inspired by natural materials, and an ongoing mantra to create better things in a better way.
 They never falter from their mission and advocate for social causes that demonstrate their values.

 This Application Visual Management company is changing the game when it comes to creating visual assessment tools.
-Their business model has latched on to a need for optimizing user experience and they are wielding their power for good by helping companies to achieve higher level user experiences within apps.
+Their business model has latched on to a need for optimizing user experience and they are wielding their power for good by helping companies to achieve higher-level user experiences within apps.
 They’re a team to watch this year without a doubt.

 Hightower is a furniture company simply doing it right.
 Their glossary of digital assets, as well as product video series, gets an A+ for adapting to customer marketing needs.
 They anticipate needs to a degree few brands could.